-CO1 Identify the systematic position of various organisms in the phylum invertebrates. ល CO2 Understand the structure and its functions of the invertebrates.
-CO2 Understand the structure and its functions of the invertebrates.
-CO3 Apply the knowledge to study the important parasites and ţ control measures.
-7 CO4 Analyze the economic importance of invertebrate organisms.
-CO5 on human health and other animal health.
+CO1 Identify the systematic position of various organisms in the phylum invertebrates.
+M CO2 Understand the structure and its functions of the invertebrates.
+K5 CO3 Apply the knowledge to study the important parasites and their control l to measures. $\mathbf{Z}$ CO4 Analyze the economic importance of invertebrate organisms.
+CO5 Evaluate the impact of beneficial and harmful invertebrate animals on human health and other animal health.

-Unit I: Phylum Protozoa and Porifera Phylum Protozoa
+Unit I: Phylum Protozoa and Porifera

+Phylum Protozoa